ersatzavian/LPS25H/README.md

 ### read(*callback*)

-The **read()** method reads the pressure in hPa and executes the callback passed as its only parameter with the result.
+The **read()** method reads the pressure in hPa and executes the optional callback passed as its only parameter with the result.
 The callback takes a single parameter, a table.
 If an error occurs during the reading, the table passed to the callback will contain a key "err", with a description of the error, and the pressure reading will be null.
 If the pressure is read successfully, it will be stored in the table with the key "pressure".

+If the callback is omitted, **read** executes synchronously and returns a table.
+As with the asynchrounous flow, the "err" key is present in the table if an error occurs.
+The pressure is stored with the "pressure" key.

 ```squirrel
 pressureSensor.read(function(result) {